SamerElhamdo/x-twitter-mcp-server/README.md

     - Confirm the path in `claude_desktop_config.json` is correct.
     - Ensure the `command` and `args` point to the correct executable and script.
     - Restart Claude Desktop after updating the config file.
-    - Check Claude’s Developer Mode logs (Help → Enable Developer Mode → Open MCP Log File) for errors.
+    - Check Claude's Developer Mode logs (Help → Enable Developer Mode → Open MCP Log File) for errors.

 - **Rate Limit Errors**:
     - The server includes rate limit handling, but if you hit Twitter API limits, you may need to wait for the reset window (e.g., 15 minutes for tweet actions).

+- **Authentication Errors**:
+    - Ensure you provide all five required Twitter API credentials in each request.
+    - Verify your Twitter API credentials are valid and have the necessary permissions.
+    - Check that your Twitter Developer App has the required permissions enabled.

 - **Syntax Warnings**:
     - If you see `SyntaxWarning` messages from Tweepy, they are due to docstring issues in Tweepy with Python 3.13.
 The server includes a warning suppression to handle this.